Give Joy 🎄

 Teach Your Children Well

 One of my all-time favorite songs is CSN&Y’s Teach Your Children.
-We raised our daughters to always try to help others.
-When they were young, as a family, we participated in the Angel Tree Program.
+We raised our daughters always to try to help others.
+As a family, we participated in the Angel Tree Program when they were young.
 They would always pick out a child/’angel” who requested a bicycle.
 They would buy the bicycle, using the money they earned for chores, and we’d wheel it back to the mall.
 To this day, it makes my heart so happy when they lend a helping hand.
-In college, they both participated in Dance Marathon to raise money #ftk (for the kids) at Shand’s Hospital in Gainesville, Fl.
+In college, they both participated in the Dance Marathon to raise money #ftk (for the kids) at Shand’s Hospital in Gainesville, FL.

 The Benefits of Giving

 There are many verses in both the Bible and the Siddur that should inspire all of us to lend a hand.
 The simplest of gestures may make an enormous difference for someone else.
 Giving back spreads light.
 And when you share that light with others, you benefit too.
 The positive impact creates a sense of peace and joy.
 It is humbling because it reminds us to show gratitude for what we have.
 It is a blessing to share with others.
 And it allows us to recognize how good and positive our own lives are.
 More importantly, we should do the right thing because it’s the right thing to do.